kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/relationships-and-types.md

 [![](https://assets.roadmap.sh/guest/complete-bookstore-erd-vb0fp.png)](https://assets.roadmap.sh/guest/complete-bookstore-erd-vb0fp.png)

-In the next lesson, we will look at foreign keys and how they are used to enforce relationships between tables.
-We will also look at some of the DML operations we can perform on multiple tables.
+In the next lesson, we will look at how to query data across multiple tables using joins.